 ISS has a long history of innovation and holds the relevant patents pertinent to frequency-domain instrumentation: ISS is the leader in frequency-domain time-resolved fluorescence instrumentation.
 ISS instruments share a series of interchangeable accessories covering a variety of applications; modular components allow the user to upgrade the instrumentation with novel capabilities as well as to assemble a custom-designed instrument.
-Instruments are designed with an open architecture from the excitation side to the collection channels; the excitation light sources of ISS instruments are xenon arc lamps, continuous wave lasers, laser diodes, light emitting diodes, multiphoton lasers and synchrotron radiation rings.
+Instruments are designed with an open architecture and modular approach.

-OxiplexTS™ is a tissue oximeter for the non-invasive measurement of oxy- and deoxy-hemoglobin concentration in tissues, total blood volume and oxygen saturation.
+The OxiplexTS, a non-invasive tissue oximeter for the measurement of oxy- and deoxy-hemoglobin concentration in tissues, total blood volume and oxygen saturation.
 Its current investigation areas cover peripheral vascular disease (PVD), sleep-apnea disorders, attention deficit hyperactivity disorder (ADHD), neonatology, neurosurgery (both in operating rooms and intensive care units) and sport medicine.
-The frequency-domain instrument utilizes near infrared light in the wavelength range 690-850 nm, which is delivered to the tissue by fiber optics sensors.
+A clinical version of the device, the OxiplexTS200, was introduced in 2015

 MetaOx combines the NIRS technology of the OxiplexTS with Diffuse Correlation Spectroscopy (DCS) that provides the blood flow index in the tissue; the combined measurements give the oxygen consumption of the tissue or metabolism.